JayWood/the-seo-framework/readme.txt

 **For everyone - About Author SEO:**
 /
-* TODO When a post has an author assigned, and the author SEO has been filled in, the post will obtain the Author information.
+* TODO When a post has an author assigned through the default WordPress interface, and the author SEO has been filled in, the post will obtain the Author information.
 * TODO If there's no Author information set, or the default Social Meta Settings will be used.

 **For everyone - About Canonical SEO:**